Bijosabu/machineTestShopify/README.md

 #it also shows the details of each product when selected
 #getx is used for state management
 #software architecture method DDD used , clean architecture
+#working on pagination as there is a slight issue on integrating with getx